epfl-lasa/icub-sdfast/README.md

 # Description

+This package provides an interface to extract required information for general equations of motion of the whole robot (like mass matrix) from the SDFAST output codes.

+# Prerequisite
-The model of icub as a floating base robot (sdfast_model.sd) should be run seperately in sdfast.
-Then, the output files of sdfast including c codes should be provided in icub-sdfast/src.
+The model of icub as a floating base robot should be run seperately in SD/FAST.
+Then, the output files of sdfast including c codes should be provided in `icub-sdfast/sdfast/src/`.

-Here, an interface is provided to extract required information (like mass matrix) from the SDFAST output codes.

 Note:
 sdfast_model.sd is the description file which is used as the input for SDFAST to generate the symbolic dynamic.